 - 2 ounces gin (preferably barrel-aged or old tom)

-- 1 ounces Cardamaro Amaro (or an Amaro herbal liquor)
+- 1 ounce Cardamaro Amaro (or an Amaro herbal liquor)

 - 3-4 dashes black walnut bitters